 Solar Site Surveys Without Drone Tech

-Before drone technology, solar professionals could easily spend an hour at a home performing a manual survey.
-This process could involve multiple employees and a lot of tools and other equipment.
-Not to mention that it could be dangerous for a surveyor to walk a roof and identify vents, chimneys, and other penetrations.
-After spending over an hour walking on a rooftop and sketching out measurements for solar panels, the information a designer still has to move the information into a CAD program to finalize plans.
+Before drone technology, solar professionals could easily spend an hour at a home performing a manual survey – exactly what many of our current customers were doing previously.
+This process could involve multiple employees, works vans with ladders, legally mandated harnesses in some states, handheld shading devices, and other tools and equipment.
+Most importantly, manually climbing a roof is dangerous!
+Walking a roof to identify vents, chimneys, and other penetrations takes time and is only the beginning.
+This information still needs to be passed to a designer to recreate in a CAD program for finalized plans.
 It’s a time-consuming process that takes even more time if a surveyor fails to get accurate measurements or misses a detail.
 Problems like these might result in re-surveying a job and recreating plans, which prevents solar companies from focusing on new sales and installs.

 Drone Solar Site Surveys

 When solar companies use drones for their site surveys, they save time on every step of the solar process—from the actual survey to exporting CAD files.
 Note, however, that there’s a difference between using a drone platform for site surveys and just using an off-the-shelf drone.
 A drone you pick up from the big box store will give you flight and imagery, but you need a full platform to really enhance your processes.
 Here’s a look at a drone platform for solar site surveys can work: